AndresSp/Flaiderp.tv-React/README.md

 ```
 npm install
 ```

+You will need to register the app in [Twitch Developers](https://dev.twitch.tv/) to get a client ID and authenticate under user permissions (OAuth, Implicit Flow)

 Use a browser to test the extension:

 (Chrome) More Tools > Extensions > Enable Developer Mode > Load unpacked (Load project's directory)